Keedz1Off/arbitrum-bridge-flow-local-review/break-think/withdrawal-break-think.md

 ## Invariant
 1. L2 burned amount must equal L1 released amount.

-2. The selected L2 token must map to the correct L1 token.
+2. The L2 token must map to the correct L1 token.

-3. The L1 recipient must match the intended recipient.
+3. The tokens must go to the correct recipient.

 ## Concenquences